Vonng/pigsty/docs/c-service.md

 ## User-Defined Service

+In addition to the default services configured by [`pg_services`](v-pgsql.md#pg_services) above, users can use the same service definitions in the [`pg_services_extra`](v-pgsql.md#pg_services_extra) config entry for the PostgreSQL database cluster that defines additional services.

-An array of service definition objects defines the services exposed to the public in each database cluster.
-Each cluster can define multiple services, each containing any number of cluster members, and services are distinguished by **ports**.
+A cluster can have multiple services defined, each containing any number of cluster members, and the services are distinguished by **port**.
+The following code defines a new service, `standby`, that provides **synchronous reads** to the outside using port `5435`.

-Services are defined via [**`pg_services`**](v-service.md#pg_services) and [**`pg_services_extra`**](v-service.md#pg_services_extra).
-The former is used to define services that are common across the environment, and the latter is used to define cluster-specific additional services.
-Both are arrays consisting of **service definitions**.

-The following code defines a new service `standby` that uses port `5435` to provide **synchronous read** functionality to the outside world.
 This service will read from a synchronous slave (or master) in the cluster, thus ensuring that all reads are done without latency.

 ```yaml
 # standby service will route {ip|name}:5435 to sync replica's pgbouncer (5435->6432 standby)